Originally published in 2001 by The Sligo Champion, this is a vivid memory of a typical martial arts trip to Japan

 Tada Sensei is one of the most famous Aikido Sensei in the world.
 72 years old, over 60 years in martial arts, a direct pupil of the founder of Aikido, he is a man of charisma and power unusual even in a master 30 years younger.
 He was particularly fond of seeing Simone in Tokyo, whose parents – both formerly involved in Aikido – he had first met in Rome in October 1964 when Simone was a few days old.

 College students in Meiji University train Aikido in a very hard and army style way.
 They treated Simone with absolute respect and devotion, carrying his bag, folding his clothes, supplying clean and warm towels, etc. and also organising generous quantities of food, beer and sake after training.
-Meiji University former member Asai Sensei 7th Dan, now Chief Instructor of Germany Aikikai was present for the occasion and gave a special class enjoyed by all.
+Meiji University former member Katsuaki Asai Sensei 7th Dan, now Chief Instructor of the German Aikikai, was present for the occasion and gave a special class enjoyed by all.

 Wherever Simone trained, he was made to feel welcome and he said he found himself at ease in Aikido terms.
 He brought the name of Sligo and Ireland to Tokyo and shared his love and appreciation of the Irish ways with all his many new Japanese friends.